DougLung2000/OTA-Pi-Monitor/README.md

 `sh ./tscapproc.sh`
 ```

-This will create the analyze.txt file and save captures from the program streams
+This will create the analysis.txt file and save captures from the program streams

 ##### If tuner works, start services: